Azure/AKS-Landing-Zone-Accelerator/README.md

 # AKS Landing Zone Accelerator

-**Enterprise-scale for AKS has now been renamed AKS Landing Zone Accelerator.
-Please bare with us as we complete the transition.
-If you find any inconsistencies in the repository regarding the name change, please submit an issue to help us make the necessary improvements.**

-Enterprise-scale is an architectural approach and a reference implementation that enables effective construction and operationalization of landing zones on Azure, at scale.
+Azure Landing Zone Accelerators are an architectural approach and a reference implementation that enables effective construction and operationalization of landing zones on Azure, at scale.
 This approach aligns with the Azure roadmap and the Cloud Adoption Framework for Azure.

-Enterprise-scale for AKS represents the strategic design path and target technical state for an Azure Kubernetes Service (AKS) deployment.
+AKS Landing Zone Accelerator represents the strategic design path and target technical state for an Azure Kubernetes Service (AKS) deployment.
 This solution provides an architectural approach and reference implementation to prepare landing zone subscriptions for a scalable Azure Kubernetes Service (AKS) cluster.
-For the architectural guidance, check out [Enterprise-scale for AKS](https://docs.microsoft.com/azure/cloud-adoption-framework/scenarios/aks/enterprise-scale-landing-zone) in Microsoft Docs.
+For the architectural guidance, check out [AKS Landing Zone Accelerator](https://docs.microsoft.com/azure/cloud-adoption-framework/scenarios/aks/enterprise-scale-landing-zone) in Microsoft Docs.

 Below is a picture of what a golden state looks like and open source software like flux and traefik integrate well within the AKS ecosystem.

 ![Golden state platform foundation with AKS landingzone highlighted in red](./media/aks-eslz-architecture.png)

-The enterprise-scale for AKS is only concerned with what gets deployed in the landing zone subscription highlighted by the red box in the picture above.
+The AKS Landing Zone Accelerator is only concerned with what gets deployed in the landing zone subscription highlighted by the red box in the picture above.
 It is assumed that an appropriate platform foundation is already setup which may or may not be the [official ESLZ](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) platform foundation.
 This means that policies and governance should already be in place or should be setup after this implementation and are not a part of the scope this reference implementaion.
-The policies applied to management groups in the hierarchy above the subscription will trickle down to the Enterprise-scale for AKS landing zone subscription.
+The policies applied to management groups in the hierarchy above the subscription will trickle down to the AKS Landing Zone Accelerator landing zone subscription.

 ---